ihmeuw/vivarium_research/docs/source/concept_models/vivarium_csu_multiple_myeloma_2/concept_model.rst

 * Baseline scenario: Sophisticated treatment assignment, with postprocessing rules (modifying the prediction model's probabilities) about Isa and Dara by year, and a rule that there is probability 0 of Isa directly following Dara
 * Alternative scenario 1: Naive treatment assignment (not dependent on covariates) with the same postprocessing rules as baseline
-* Alternative scenario 2: Same as baseline, but with postprocessing rules modified such that there is 5% uptake of Isa in second line following Dara first-line treatment -- need to define how this replaces other things
+* Alternative scenario 2: Same as baseline, but with postprocessing rules modified such that there is 5% uptake of Isa in second line following Dara first-line treatment by 2028 -- need to define how this replaces other things
-* Alternative scenario 3: Same as baseline, but with postprocessing rules modified such that there is 5% uptake of Isa first-line treatment -- need to define how this replaces other things
+* Alternative scenario 3: Same as baseline, but with postprocessing rules modified such that there is 5% uptake of Isa first-line treatment by 2028 -- need to define how this replaces other things

 .. todo::